cloudflare/workers-docs/README.md

 ## Contributing

 This repo is overseen by the Workers Developer Experience team.
-Contributing guide in progress.
+Check out our contribution guide at [CONTRIBUTING.md](/CONTRIBUTING.md)!

 To contribute to templates see [Template Contributing Guide](content/templates/CONTRIBUTING.md).